jeypranavbala/ESP32-motion-activity-detector/README.md

-# ESP32-motion-activity-detector
-ESP32-based activity monitoring system using MPU6050 accelerometer and OLED display with real-time motion detection.
 # ESP32 Activity Monitoring System (MPU6050 + OLED)

-This project implements a real-time activity monitoring system using an ESP32, MPU6050 accelerometer sensor, and SSD1306 OLED display.
+This project implements a real-time activity monitoring system using an ESP32, MPU6050 accelerometer, and SSD1306 OLED display.

-The system detects user activity (Sitting, Jogging, Running) based on acceleration data and displays the current status on the OLED screen.
-A touch sensor is used to switch between animation and activity monitoring modes.
+The system detects user activity based on motion intensity using variance-based signal analysis and displays the current activity state.

+The implementation uses a sliding window algorithm with a circular buffer to classify motion as Sitting, Walking, or Running.

-This project was developed for embedded systems and sensor interfacing practice.
+This project was developed for embedded systems, sensor interfacing, and real-time signal processing practice.

 ---

 ## Features

-- Real-time activity detection using MPU6050 accelerometer
+- Real-time motion detection using MPU6050 accelerometer
-- Motion classification (Sitting / Jogging / Running)
+- Variance-based activity classification
+- Sliding window signal processing
+- Circular buffer implementation
-- OLED display visualization using SSD1306
+- OLED display visualization
-- Touch sensor-based UI state switching
+- Touch sensor based UI state switching
-- Simple animation display mode
-- Activity timeout and automatic screen switching
-- I2C communication with sensors and display
+- Animation and activity monitoring modes
+- Noise-resistant motion detection

 ---